 Think of the green grass, recycle your gas!

-Like those pantry potatoes with Alien-like tentacles crawling out of their eyelets, gasoline only lasts so long.
+Like those pantry potatoes with alien-like tentacles crawling out of their eyelets, gasoline only lasts so long.
 Leave it untouched in a vehicle, a lawnmower, or a storage tank for an extended period of time, and it will start to degrade into a dark and nasty unusable liquid.

 Running old gas through an engine can damage internal components, or worse, ruin it permanently.
-It’s best to always dispose of the fuel and replace it with your local Shell’s finest.
+It’s best to always dispose of the fuel and replace it with your local gas station's finest.
 Gas requires specific disposal methods, however, and absolutely cannot be poured into a yard, into the street, or down any drains—won’t someone please think of the fish!